KatrinaRosenberger/EasieRR/README.md

 If you use EasieRR in publications or elsewhere, please acknowledge the authors’ work and cite the software as follows: Rasmussen, Jeppe; Rosenberger, Katrina; Langbein, Jan (2019): EasieRR Installer_V33. figshare.
 Software. https://doi.org/10.6084/m9.figshare.9804578.

-The full publication has been submitted in November 2019 and will be made available soon.
+The full publication will be made available soon.

 Licence